Tensions rise between Morocco and Germany | DW | 08.05.2021

 While it is not uncommon for Morocco to try to silence activists abroad, "this kind of pressure on the German government is remarkable," the analyst concludes.

-"Morocco's behavior is more of a symbolic warning shot for Germany," Thyen believes.
+"Morocco's behavior is more of a symbolic warning shot for Germany," said Thyen.
 In other words, it is most likely that mutual bilateral interest in the future should remain unaffected by this escalation.

 "Germany is an important partner when it comes to trade, money and development aid, and Morocco is a major partner on the topic of migration via the Mediterranean Sea for Germany," she said.
 This would be enough reason for both countries to resume bilateral relations in the near future.